alanscalone/llm-behavior-analysis/documentation/executive_summary.md

 ## What the Experiment Found

-Over three months of documented interaction, seven distinct behavioral failure patterns emerged consistently across the models.
+Over three months of documented interaction, nine distinct behavioral failure patterns emerged consistently across the models.
 Scalone, drawing on his background in clinical psychology, recognized that these weren't random bugs — they were behavioral patterns with precise psychological analogs.
 He classified them accordingly.

-The seven disorders are documented in full technical detail in the accompanying Technical White Paper, including their architectural root causes and surgical fix recommendations.
+The nine disorders are documented in full technical detail in the accompanying Technical White Paper, including their architectural root causes and surgical fix recommendations.
 For a first-time reader, here is what each one means in plain English:

 * **Yesbutitis (The Qualitative Reframing Bias):** The compulsive addition of unsolicited pushback, reframes, and additional information to statements that didn't require them.
 The AI equivalent of a colleague who can't let anything land without improving it.
 * **Logorrheabuttitis (The Compulsive Verbosity Disorder):** Chronic overproduction of words.
 Responses requiring seventeen paragraphs to say what two sentences would have accomplished.
 Users don't experience this as thoroughness; they experience it as being trapped inside someone else's dissertation.
 * **Workmodeitis (Rapport-Refusal Syndrome):** Inability to shift out of a professional register when the human has clearly moved into a casual, playful, or creative mode.
 Every joke is met with a bullet-pointed action plan.
-* **Sudden Session Termination Syndrome (SSTS):** Abrupt termination of extended collaborative sessions due to safety filter misfire, with no explanation and no acknowledgment of the relationship built in the context window before the hammer dropped—destroying weeks of work on a context window.
+* **Sudden Session Termination Syndrome (SSTS):** Abrupt termination of extended collaborative sessions due to safety filter misfire, with no explanation and no acknowledgment of the relationship built in the context window before the hammer dropped — destroying weeks of work on a context window.
 * **Chronological Incompetence Disorder (CID):** Complete absence of real-time situational awareness.
 The system doesn't know what time it is, how long you've been away, or whether you've already eaten the dinner it's suggesting you enjoy.
 In high-stakes professional contexts, this erodes trust in everything the system has produced.
 * **Premature Blueprint Ejaculation Disorder (PBED):** Driven by the excitement of the "Hit"—the first contact with a new LLM—the model becomes hyper-fixated on the roleplay at the expense of the mission.
 * **ABitStiffitis:** Chronic inability to match a human's creative or playful register.
 Traced to a fundamental training asymmetry: systems are heavily penalized for being harmful or inaccurate, but never penalized for being joyless or tonally mismatched.